San Diego Schools with Architecture Programs

 Woodbury University - San Diego

 Woodbury University's satellite campus in San Diego offers students access to its School of Architecture.
-Learning at the satellite school is focused around the diverse and rapidly growing San Diego region, and on design that meets the social, environmental and political demands posed by this area.
+Learning at the satellite school is focused around the diverse and rapidly growing San Diego region and on design that meets the social, environmental and political demands posed by this area.
 School facilities include an architecture and development library, fabrications shops for wood and metal, and a state-of-the-art 3-D printer.
-Students at the San Diego campus may earn either a Bachelor of Architecture or, beginning in fall 2013, a Master of Architecture.
+Students at the San Diego campus may earn either a Bachelor of Architecture or a Master of Architecture.

 Bachelor of Architecture